Explore Digital Resources

-The Library of Parliament's copy of the Birds of America by John James Audubon is a masterwork of 435 plates.
-Produced with the intention of representing every species of bird in North America, the set depicts over 1,000 individual birds and over 450 species.
+The Library of Parliament’s copy of the Birds of America by John James Audubon is a masterwork of 435 plates.
+Produced with the intention of representing every species of bird in North America, the set depicts more than 1,000 individual birds and more than 450 species.

 - The Pulp Magazines Project

-The Pulp Magazines Project is an open-access archive and digital research initiative for the study and preservation of one of the twentieth century's most influential print culture forms: the all-fiction pulpwood magazine.
-The Project also provides information and resources on publishing history, multiple search and discovery platforms, and an expanding library of high-quality, cover-to-cover digital facsimiles.
+The Pulp Magazines Project is an open-access archive and digital research initiative for the study and preservation of one of the 20th century’s most influential print culture forms: the all-fiction pulpwood magazine.
+The project also provides information and resources on publishing history, multiple search and discovery platforms, and an expanding library of high-quality, cover-to-cover digital facsimiles.

 - Open Parks Network

-Since 2010, Clemson University and the National Park Service have collaborated on the Open Parks Network, an Institute of Museum and Library Services funded project that has resulted in the digitization of over 350,000 cultural heritage objects and 1.5 million pages of gray literature housed in the libraries, museums, and archives of our nation’s parks, historic sites, and other protected areas.
-More than 20 national parks and other protected sites are represented in these diverse collections, as well as 2 state park systems and 3 university libraries.
+Since 2010, Clemson University and the National Park Service have collaborated on the Open Parks Network, an Institute of Museum and Library Services funded project that has resulted in the digitization of more than 350,000 cultural heritage objects and 1.5 million pages of gray literature housed in the libraries, museums and archives of our nation’s parks, historic sites and other protected areas.
+More than 20 national parks and other protected sites are represented in these diverse collections, as well as two state park systems and three university libraries.
 The Open Parks Network provides public access to high-resolution, downloadable files.

 - National Park Maps